Exploring Duluth’s History: Greenwood Cemetery

 The Lost & Forgotten

-Places we know today as: Aspenwood Townhomes, Campus Park, Chris Jensen, Duluth’s Public Safety Campus, the Community Garden on Arrowhead Road, and surrounding areas were once part of the Poor Farm or Cook Home from 1934 onward.
-Established by St. Louis County in 1877, the Poor Farm was created to assist the less fortunate of the area – many of whom were poor immigrants.
+Places we know today as: Aspenwood Townhomes, Campus Park, Chris Jensen, Duluth’s Public Safety Campus, the Community Garden on Arrowhead Road, and surrounding areas were once part of the St. Louis County Poor Farm.
+Also known as The Cook Home from 1934 onward, The Poor Farm was established in 1877 to assist the less fortunate of the area – many of whom were poor immigrants.
 Work on the Poor Farm was exchanged for a place to live.

-Greenwood itself is only about 5 acres in total area but from roughly 1890 to 1947 there were a staggering 4,768 burials in the cemetery.
-Apparently there are more people interred than recorded burials, meaning that some burial sites included multiple people.
+While Greenwood spans a modest 5 acres, between 1890 and 1947 there were a staggering 4,768 burials in the cemetery.
+Apparently there are more people interred than recorded burials – indicating that some burial sites included multiple people.
 Unfortunately, many of these folks had succumbed to injuries or infections that would otherwise be easily treated by antibiotics today.

 In 2012, a multi-faith memorial service was held to remember those who were buried in Greenwood, whether they were lost souls or immigrants who helped build Duluth in the late 19th and early 20th centuries.
 The late St. Louis County Commissioner and champion for the poor, Steve O’Neil, organized the service and had this to say, reported in a St. Louis County press release:

 “We want to do the right thing for the people buried here.
 Their passing likely attracted little attention, and so, by offering this blessing, we will pay tribute to them in recognition that their lives mattered and we have not forgotten them.”

-As it turns out, members of the Twin Ports Genealogy Society – using death records from the Poor Farm/Cook Home, St. Louis County Courthouse, City of Duluth, UMD Library, and Northeast Minnesota Historical Society – compiled a Greenwood Cemetery Burial Index in 2012.
-After finding a few burial markers (which took some searching), I looked up as much information as I could.
+As it turns out, The Twin Ports Genealogy Society – using death records from the Poor Farm/Cook Home, St. Louis County Courthouse, City of Duluth, UMD Library, and Northeast Minnesota Historical Society – compiled a Greenwood Cemetery Burial Index in 2012.
+After finding a few burial markers (which took some searching), we looked up as much information as we could find.

-What follows is the information I was able to find for burial marker 251.
+What follows is the information we were able to find for burial marker 251.
 As you’ll see, there isn’t much information.
 In some cases, age is guessed and where they came from is vague.
 What is certain, however, is that these unfortunate souls had their lives cut short during a difficult time in Duluth’s history.
 Their loss was tragic and unfortunate.